niekwit/pycrispr/docs/source/execution/userguide.rst

    └── experiment.yaml

-.. important:: Please note that ``pycrispr`` only accepts single-end NGS data, so if your data was sequenced in a paired-end fashion, only include the mate that contains the sgRNA sequence information (most commonly read 1).
-It also assumes that the first nucleotide sequenced is the first nulceotide of the sgRNA sequence, but the first *n* nucleotides can be skipped by setting `left_trim` to *n* in `experiment.yaml` if this is different.
+.. important:: Please note that ``pycrispr`` only accepts single-end NGS data, so if your data was sequenced in a paired-end fashion, only include the read mate that contains the gRNA sequence information (most commonly read 1).
+It also assumes that the first nucleotide sequenced is the first nulceotide of the gRNA sequence.
+If this is not the case, then the first *n* nucleotides can be skipped by setting `left_trim` to *n* in `experiment.yaml`.

 Initiating the pipeline